 Digital payments

-This lesson contains content from a lesson previously titled Money skills lesson four: Digital payments.
+This lesson contains content from a lesson previously titled Money skills lesson four: Digital payments, you can find out about the updates here.

 The Digital payments lesson focuses on encouraging students to explore different types of technology that support money management and consider the implications of technology on the future of personal finances.